To know more about on how to Use Interactive Sessions in OnDemand please click here.

 - QOS: Quality of Service value - this will be the same as partition unless you have access to a QOS priority boost.
 More info can be found here.

 - Number of hours: Most partitions have a max walltime of 72 hours.
 Debug partition max=1 hour.

 - Number of nodes: Only select more than one node if you're sure your program can run on multiple nodes.

 - Number of cores: Only select more than one core if you're sure your program can run on multiple CPUs.

-- Node Tags: All nodes have tags to distinguish various hardware types.
+- Node Features: All nodes have tags to distinguish various hardware types.
 Use the 'snodes' command in a terminal window to see available tags.